Antonio06Martins/api-rest-template/Readme.md

 - `select * from (nome-tabela)` = acessa a tabela dentro do nosso banco de dados

-# Read Me First Ajuste com Vim
+# Read Me First Ajuste com Vim branch master
 The following was discovered as part of building this project:

 * The original package name 'br.com.antonio.api-rest' is invalid and this project uses 'br.com.antonio.apirest' instead.